yeiij/yeiijDropYourWeapons/README.md

 Standalone Addon for Arma 3

 ## What this does?
-The addon force the target to drop weapons into a box
+The addon force the target to drop weapons into a box (only for WEST/Blufor)

 ## How i do install this?
 1 - Download the code and make a PBO or download the [latest released version](https://github.com/yeiij/yeiijDropYourWeapons/releases)